RYAN, MICHAEL

 Welcome to the Art Room with Mr. Ryan

 I am one of three art teachers at Wall Intermediate School.
-I have been teaching at Wall Intermediate School for 14.5 years.
-During that time, I taught a variety of art classes.
+I have been teaching at Wall Intermediate School for 15.5 years.
+During that time, I have taught a variety of art classes.
 From 6th Grade Art to Art that Pops to Ceramics, I have a wide breadth of knowledge in the art room and with the curriculum at the school.

 If you need to reach me, my email is mryan@wallpublicschools.org